GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 ## Making other applications use Passport authentication flow

 For convenience, in previous section we experimented an authentication flow to access oxTrust.
-To make an application leverage your existing Gluu Passport configuration, adjust your code so the authorization request is sending as `acr_value` the string `passport_social`, that is, the name of the custom interception script you enabled initially.
+To make an application leverage your existing Gluu Passport configuration, adjust your code so the authorization request sends as `acr_value` the string `passport_social`, that is, the name of the custom interception script you enabled initially.

 For more information on `acr_value` manipulation, check this [page](../admin-guide/openid-connect/index.md#authentication).